tstuefe/ojdk-upload-webrev/README.md

 ## Basics

 This tool knows two modes:
-- Webrev Mode (default): a webrev is generated into the export directory.
+- Webrev Mode (default): a webrev is generated into the export directory and optionally uploaded to the remote site.
     - Webrevs are numbered (webrev_<n>, webrev_<n+1>).
 Each time the script is run a new webrev is created.
+This can be overridden by specifying (`-o` or `--overwrite-last`) which causes the script to overwrite the webrev with the highest number.
-    - Exactly one outgoing change is expected, for which the webrev is generated
+    - The webrev is generated for the outgoing change (`hg out`) or, if there are multiple outgoing changes, the top change.
+If you use Mercurial queues, this will be the change at the top of the patch queue.
-    - Delta mode (`-d` or `--delta`): two outgoing changes are expected, base and delta, for which two webrevs are generated.
+    - In delta mode (`-d` or `--delta`), a webrev is generated for the uncommitted diff (the delta webrev) and a full webrev is generated for the top outgoing change including the uncommitted diff (the full webrev).

-- Patch Mode (`-p` resp. `--patch-mode`): A simple patch is generated.
+- Beside Webrev Mode, there is a simple Patch Mode (`-p` resp. `--patch-mode`), which generates a simple patch file.
+No numbering scheme is used.

 ## Directory setup